Drawing Commands

 Triangle Fans

-When the primitive topology is VK_PRIMITIVE_TOPOLOGY_TRIANGLE_FAN
+When the primitive topology is VK_PRIMITIVE_TOPOLOGY_TRIANGLE_FAN,

 triangle primitives are defined around a shared common vertex, according to